streamdata-gallery-organizations/box/_listings/box/webhooks-get-openapi.md

   /users/{USER_ID}/folders/{FOLDER_ID}:
     put:
       summary: Move User's Folder
-      description: "Moves all of the owned content from within one user\u2019s folder into a new folder in another user\u2019s account.
-You can move folders across users as long as the you have administrative permissions and the \u2018source\u2019 user owns the folders.
-To move everything from the root folder, use \u201C0\u201D which always represents the root folder of a Box account."
+      description: Moves all of the owned content from within one user???s folder into a new folder in another user???s account.
+You can move folders across users as long as the you have administrative permissions and the ???source??? user owns the folders.
+To move everything from the root folder, use ???0??? which always represents the root folder of a Box account.
       operationId: updateUserFolder
       x-api-path-slug: usersuser-idfoldersfolder-id-put
       parameters: